maxlia/javascript-week06/README.md

 This code uses the jQuery `$` function to find all the elements on the page with an ID attribute set to 'image' (the `#image` selector), and uses the `.click()` method to listen for when the user clicks.
 The function we're passing to `.click()` is just a block of code that will execute later, when the user clicks on the image.

+In this case clicking on the image will show a message 'hi' in the Firebug console.

 Before continuing to this next step, commit your changes and push them to GitHub.
 The commands will look something like this:

 ```